Accident Doctors

 📷 Take Photos of Your Injuries: Bruises, cuts, and swelling should be photographed as evidence.

-🚗 Photograph the Accident Scene: Capture damage to vehicles, license plates, road conditions, and any visible injuries.
+🚗 Photograph the Scene: Capture damage to vehicles, license plates, road conditions, and any visible injuries.

 📜 Keep All Medical Records: Save every doctor’s report, prescription, and treatment recommendation.